Planimetrics

 2D Planimetrics

 NCTCOG has been facilitating the collection of “heads-up” or stereo compiled planimetric data for local entities since 2005.
-The data is manually digitized using the most recent Orthophotography available.
-Project participants are able to select what layer combinations they need digitized and whether the data will be newly created or added onto an existing planimetric layer.
+The data are manually digitized using the most recent orthophotography available.
+Participants can choose to have existing data updated (older data will not be corrected, only new areas or areas of change will be updated) or they can have all new layers created.
+Participants are also able to select what layer combinations they need digitized.

 Possible Layer List